vextorspace/kUnit/Inbox.markdown

   - ~~find all methods in a class with Test annotation and run them~~
     - ~~find all methods in a class with Test annotation~~
   - find all classes in a dir ending in Test and run all tests in them
+    - find all classes in a dir ending in Test
   - make a runner TestRunner that runs all in a dir or a single test
 - ~~report collected results~~!
 - assertion that throws exception without jvm options